-- 10.1 The Council has been advised by the Department for Work and Pensions (DWP) that the Test and Trace Support Payment (of any type) will be disregarded for the purposes of all means- tested benefits. - 10.2 The Council has decided that any payment made under this scheme shall not affect entitlement to Council Tax Reduction.
+- 10.1 The Council has been advised by the Department for Work and Pensions (DWP) that the Test and Trace Support Payment will be disregarded for the purposes of all means- tested benefits. - 10.2 The Council has decided that any payment made under this scheme shall not affect entitlement to Council Tax Reduction.